EBNull/gohome/README.md

 This file will be updated and merged with already known links every `--interval` (default: `15m`).

 Updated links will be written to the cache file specified by `--cache`.

+If a web URL exists to add a new link on the upstream server you can enable `golinks` to add UI links to it by setting `--add-link-url`.

 ## Chained Links